 Contestant registration and briefing is Friday night at Metz Middle School, 9950 Wellington Road, Manassas, VA 20110.
 Metz Middle School is 6 miles from where the hotels are.
 The roads will be busy, so plan your trip accordingly.
 The briefing will start at 7:30 PM.
 You should plan to arrive no earlier than 6:15 PM and no later than 7:00 PM in order to pick up your registration materials before the briefing.
-Rocket engine orders that were made in advance to Hangar11 Hobbies and rockets shipped ahead to Aurora Flight Sciences will all be available for pickup at this event starting at 6:15 PM and will also be available on the flying site Saturday morning.
+Rocket engine orders that were made in advance to Performance Hobbies or Animal Motor Works and rockets shipped ahead to Aurora Flight Sciences will all be available for pickup at this event starting at 6:00 PM and will also be available on the flying site Saturday morning.

 We will announce the decision at the Friday contestant briefing if the weather forecast for Saturday is so unfavorable (heavy rain or wind above 20 miles per hour) that the fly-off must be postponed to Sunday.
+This has not happened in the previous fourteen years, so keep your fingers crossed!